eugenlee/strasb/README.md

 # or
 pnpm dev
 ```
 connect your metamask wallet, and you should be good to go!
-The Advertiser/Creator navbar is a bit finnicky because state mangement was kicking my butt.
-Please bare with the MVP! 🙏

 # Smart Contracts deployed on Mumbai Testnet
 NFT Collection Contract